AlMuhannaMH/project-4-prompt/README.md

 ## Overview:

-For your 4th project, you'll have the choice of building a **MERN** stack app or a **Rails + React** app.
+For your 4th project, you'll have the choice of building a **MERN** stack app or a **Rails API + React** app.
 Use your imagination!
 You get to create whatever you want for this app.
 You can even use **React Native** for your project.

-Though, you'll need to run your user stories, wireframes, and database design by your instructors to get their feedback and approval before you begin coding!
+Though, you'll need to run your user stories, wireframes, and ERD's by your instructors to get their feedback and approval before you begin coding!
 Remember to keep things small and focus on mastering the fundamentals – scope creep/feature creep is the biggest pitfall for any project!

 Identify what you need to build and accomplish to meet project expectations and identify everything else as stretch goals.
-If you meet your MVP (Minimum Viable Product) ahead of schedule, you can decide which reach goals to focus on for the remainder of your time.
+If you meet your MVP (Minimum Viable Product) ahead of schedule, you can decide which remaining goals to focus on for the remainder of your time.

 **You will be working as a team or individual for this project**, everyone must contribute if on a team.
 If 1 person does not contribute or 1 person does all the work then the entire team will fail the project requirements.
 If you pair program then please include the other persons github name in the commit.